 Maintaining updated records of product orders, and their transportation status

-Collaborating with workers, clients, and investors to maximize supply chain efficiency
+Collaborating with workers, clients, and investors to maximise supply chain efficiency

 2. What Is A Supply And Distribution Manager?

 Supply Chain Managers play a vital role in building and maintaining positive relationships with suppliers, vendors, and distributors.
-They supervise and coordinate an organization's supply chain, including the storage and distribution of products.
+They supervise and coordinate an organisation's supply chain, including the storage and distribution of products.

 Distribution managers monitor the quality and quantity of inventory, shipping bulk quantities of goods, supervise warehouses and warehouse workers, and fulfilling customer demand.